 Oversee and ensure coordination of Industry trades-specific hands-on training with industry partners as it relates to the schedule quarterly as well as yearly.

-Work with Facilitator to Identify, selects, develops, and manages hands-on training projects and opportunities.
+Work with Facilitator to identify, select, develop, and manage hands-on training projects and opportunities.

 Maintain and track training inventory.

-Oversees the planning of and facilitates graduation ceremonies.
+Oversee the planning of and facilitate graduation ceremonies.

 Appropriately escalating and recording issues and risks and their resolution